 The Ward Burton Wildlife Foundation (WBWF) is working with landowners, the Army National Guard, and other environmental organizations to protect two military bases: Ft.
 Pickett in Virginia and Ft.
 Indiantown Gap in Pennsylvania.
 This effort is being done through the Army Compatible Use Buffer (ACUB) program.
-The WBWF has conserved over 10,000 acres to date and is presently working on protecting an additional 9,000 acres!
+The WBWF has conserved over 27,000 acres to date and is presently working on protecting more!
 This large amount of protection is a significant success story for the military, landowners, communities, and the environment.

 The ACUB program supports the Army’s military mission to protect our freedom.
 The Army needs bases and training lands for military exercises, training, soldier skill testing, and other operations.
 Training restrictions, costly workarounds, and compromised training realism can result from incompatible development surrounding the installation (external encroachment) and from threatened and endangered species on the installation (internal encroachment).
 Title 10, Section 2684a of the United States Code authorizes the Department of Defense to form agreements with organizations like the WBWF to limit encroachments and other constraints on military training, testing, and operations by establishing buffers around installations.

 The ACUB program allows Ft.
 Pickett and Ft.
 Indiantown Gap to work with the WBWF to encumber off-post land to protect habitat and buffer training without acquiring any new land for Army ownership.
 This partnership preserves high-value habitat and limits incompatible development in the vicinity of military installations.
 Establishing buffer areas around Army installations limits the effects of encroachment and maximizes land inside the installation that can be used to support the installation’s mission.